(Including Credit Reporting Policy)

 6. Storage and security of personal information

-Where we hold your personal information, we will take appropriate measures to ensure that the information is held securely and may only be accessed by authorised persons .
+- Where we hold your personal information, we will take appropriate measures to ensure information is held securely and may only be accessed by authorised persons.
 All personal information transmitted via our virtual private network and our customer management system is encrypted.

-Where we store your personal information electronically, there are restrictions as to who has access to that information, for example there is password protection and locked folders.
-There are also different levels of security access for different individuals, depending on their position in Tandem Corp.
-All hardcopies of personal information are stored in a lockable storage room or lockable offices.
+- Where we store your personal information electronically, we restrict who has access to that information, for example password protection and locked folders.
+There are different levels of security access for different individuals, depending on their position in Tandem.
+All hardcopies of personal information are stored in a lockable storage room, office or other storage unit (such as a filing cabinet).

-Where we store your sensitive personal information electronically, there are additional restrictions as to who has access to that information, for example there are system controls restricting visibility of sensitive personal information on our customer management system to approved personnel with operational requirements to access such information.
+- Where we store your sensitive personal information electronically, we restrict who has access to that information, for example there are system controls restricting visibility of sensitive personal information on our customer management system to approved personnel with operational requirements to access such information.

 7. Direct marketing

-From time to time, we may contact you with information about products and services offered by us and other companies which we think may be of interest to you.
+- From time to time, we may contact you with information about products and services offered by us and other companies we think may be of interest to you.
 This includes offering discounts and special deals to you.
-When we contact you it may be by mail, telephone, email, SMS or online.
+When we contact you, it may be by mail, telephone, email, SMS or online.

 - allow you to ‘opt out’ or in other words, allow you to request not to receive direct marketing communications; and